MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/gateway-allocation.md

 For example, if you allocate 2 Gbps of IPsec throughput to a customer:

-Remaining available capacity on the gateway = Total capacity of the gateway – Used capacity, Where Used Capacity = IPsec throughput ratio\*IPsec throughput allocated
+Remaining available capacity on the gateway = Total capacity of the gateway – Used capacity, where used capacity = IPsec throughput ratio*IPsec throughput allocated

-                = 25 – 5\*2 = 15 Gbps
+25–5*2 = 15 Gbps

-Remaining IPsec throughput that you can allocate on the gateway = 5-2 = 3 Gbps
+Remaining IPsec throughput that you can allocate on the gateway

+5-2 = 3 Gbps

-Remaining GRE throughput that you can allocate on the gateway = Remaining capacity of gateway/GRE throughput ratio = 15\*3/5= 9 Gbps
+Remaining GRE throughput that you can allocate on the gateway = Remaining capacity of gateway/GRE throughput ratio

+15*3/5 = 9 Gbps

 The throughput ratio varies depending on the total capacity of the gateway.
 One thing to note is that you should set the total capacity to the TCP bandwidth available to the gateway VM.
 For example, if you have multiple VMs hosted on the gateway, you must adjust the total capacity of the gateway accordingly.